DioptasK/Bode-Plot-Pyvisa/README.md

 # PyVISA GUI Application

-A modern GUI application for communicating with measurement instruments such as oscilloscopes and function generators — built with Python, [PyVISA](https://pyvisa.readthedocs.io/), and `customtkinter`.
+A modern GUI application for communicating with measurement instruments such as oscilloscopes and function generators — built with Python, [PyVISA](https://pyvisa.readthedocs.io/), and [customtkinter](https://customtkinter.tomschimansky.com/).

 ---